19_803_full 2.jpg

 Reaching out and seeking support takes courage.
 Therapy should be a place that provides you with the space and safety to truly be yourself.
 You deserve to be seen, heard, and understood without fear of judgment or criticism.

 A main priority of my work is to provide culturally sensitive and competent counseling to clients of all ages and backgrounds.
-I am especially passionate about working with children of immigrants, adoptees, international students, and first-generation Americans.
+I am especially passionate about working with children of immigrants, adoptees, international students, as well as first-generation Americans.
+I also strive to provide compassionate, Trauma-Informed care to all clients, and have special experience working with women and individuals with chronic health issues such as PCOS and Endometriosis.

 Carol Park, LCSW